Fort Wayne Native Serves with Navy Medicine in Guantanamo Bay

 |0

-This work, Fort Wayne Native Serves with Navy Medicine in Guantanamo Bay, by Emily McCamy, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Wayne Native Serves with Navy Medicine in Guantanamo Bay, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.